 The Hearing Committee considered it important that travel demand management (TDM) activities are incorporated into developments at the design stage, in order to prevent unnecessary traffic generation resulting.
 Retrofitting TDM measures can be more difficult, and poor design will actively generate unnecessary traffic.
-The sorts of activities that might be required in conditions include the development of travel plans, reduced provision of car parking, providing facilities for cyclists and walkers, providing real time information, etc. The Committee therefore supported the addition proposed above and is now recognised as Policy 6.2.5.3 under "Managing Adverse Effects".
+The sorts of activities that might be required in conditions include the development of travel plans, reduced provision of car parking, providing facilities for cyclists and walkers, providing enhanced public transport access (e.g. covered walkways to bus stops), providing real time information, etc. The Committee therefore supported the addition proposed above and is now recognised as Policy 6.2.5.3 under "Managing Adverse Effects".